blakegearin/old-school-youtube-player/README.md

 This was built with long-term maintenance in mind.
 All visual assets are locally stored to avoid external dependencies.

 Unlike other solutions, this does not rely on JavaScript and **should continue to work** after YouTube removes the old player entirely.
-However, if YouTube makes significant changes to their player, like deprecating or combining elements, this userstyle does aim to fill those gaps.
-So it will not be a perfect recreation forever, but it will retain the same look and feel as long as possible within the given constraints of CSS.
+However, if YouTube makes significant changes to their player, like deprecating or combining elements, this userstyle does **not** aim to fill those gaps, since it is CSS-based.
+So it will not be a perfect recreation forever, but it will retain the same look and feel as long as possible within the given constraints.

 This was designed for desktop browsers and retain compatibility with [SponsorBlock](https://sponsor.ajay.app/).
 For mobile devices, I recommend using [Grayjay](https://grayjay.app/) instead of the YouTube website or app.